adobe/helix-home/hackathons/12-psp/3-migration/index.md

 ## Scenario A:
-Magic (Do it, inform, ask for validation) -> Auto migration of v4 Configurations to v5 Configbus, auto creation of org (if possible)
+Magic (Do it, inform, ask for validation) -> Auto creation of org (if possible), auto migration of v4 Configurations to v5 Configbus
 ### Migration plan

  - Ideal state: Fewest manual steps as possible.